-[Pianist Yurie Matsumoto] What she wants to convey through the Yuon music experience
+[Pianist Yurie Matsumoto] What she wants to convey through the Yu-on musical experience

 Yuon is an organization that provides musical experiences that anyone can participate in, regardless of age, nationality, or disability.
-Yuon's projects are unique, including barrier-free concerts for people from 0 years old where you can go on stage and watch the performers up close, and concerts at temples.
-This time, we bring you an interview with Yuon's pianist, Yurie Matsumoto.
+Yuon's unique events include barrier-free concerts for children from 0 years old, where they can go on stage and watch the performers up close, and concerts at temples.
+In this article, we bring you an interview with Yuon's pianist, Matsumoto Yurie.

 As a child, I loved the piano more than anything.

-Yurie Matsumoto, the founder of Yuon, went on to the Kunitachi College of Music Junior and Senior High School, and then to the Kunitachi College of Music and its graduate school, graduating at the top of her class.
-She then studied in Hungary, moved to Vienna in 2012, and returned to Japan in 2018.
-She launched Yuon while continuing her performing career while getting married, giving birth and raising children.
+Yurie Matsumoto, the founder of Yuon, went on to study at the Kunitachi College of Music Junior and Senior High School, and then to the Kunitachi College of Music and its graduate school, graduating at the top of her class.
+She then trained in Hungary, moved to Vienna in 2012, and returned to Japan in 2018.
+She founded Yuon while continuing her performing career while getting married, giving birth, and raising children.

 --At what age did you start playing the piano?

-She loved the piano from an early age and wanted to play it.
-However, she didn't start taking proper piano lessons until she entered elementary school.
-Her first piano lessons were with a teacher in Sanjo City, Niigata Prefecture.
-Because her father was transferred frequently, she changed elementary schools three times, and each time her mother helped her find a new piano teacher.
+He loved the piano from a young age and wanted to play it.
+However, he didn't start learning seriously until he entered elementary school.
+His first piano lessons were with a teacher in Sanjo City, Niigata Prefecture.
+Because his father was transferred frequently, he changed elementary schools three times, and his mother helped him find a piano teacher each time.
 It was difficult because there was no internet like there is today.

---What prompted you to apply to a junior high school with a music course?
+--What made you decide to apply to a junior high school with a music course?

-When I was in the fourth grade of elementary school, I met a piano teacher who had studied abroad in Germany and was someone I respected very much.
+When I was in the fourth grade of elementary school, I met a piano teacher who had studied abroad in Germany and whom I really respected.
 That connection led me to decide that I wanted to become a pianist in the future.
-Then, in the sixth grade of elementary school, there was talk of me being transferred again, and my homeroom teacher suggested that I take the entrance exam for the junior high school attached to the Kunitachi College of Music.
-My mother told me, "If you don't get into the music junior high school, give up on piano," so I became even more engrossed in piano lessons.
+Then, in the sixth grade of elementary school, there was talk of me being transferred again for work and changing schools, and at the suggestion of my homeroom teacher, I decided to take the entrance exam for the junior high school attached to the Kunitachi College of Music.
+My mother told me, "If you don't get into the music junior high school, you'll have to give up on piano," and I became even more absorbed in piano lessons.

 --After graduating from graduate school, why did you go to Hungary to study abroad?

-When I was in junior high school, I saw a TV program featuring Hungarian pianist András Schiff, and it made me want to study piano abroad.
-After graduating from graduate school, I went to Hungary to study under Ferenc Rados, Schiff's teacher, in order to make that dream come true.
+When I was in junior high school, I saw a TV program featuring Hungarian pianist András Schiff, and it sparked my desire to study piano abroad.
+After graduating from graduate school, I went to Hungary to make that dream a reality, and studied under Ferenc Rados, Schiff's teacher.

-At that time in Hungary, only a limited number of homes had telephones, but I enjoyed the inconvenience.
-I came alone from Japan to study piano, and the people of Hungary treated me like family.
+At the time in Hungary, only a limited number of homes had telephones, but I enjoyed the inconvenience.
+I had come alone from Japan to study piano, and the people of Hungary treated me like family.
 I never had time to feel lonely.
-I was surrounded by wonderful teachers and kind people in Hungary, and I spent four years there that even changed my perspective on music.
+I was surrounded by wonderful teachers and kind people in Hungary, and my four years there changed even my perspective on music.

 I want to deliver a great concert for the first time.